dorisoy/MAUI-Samples/README.md

 _This is an *early* preview of Xamarin in .NET 6 **not for production use**.
 Expect breaking changes as Xamarin is still in development for .NET 6._

+This reproduces a hang with `dotnet build` by running:

+    dotnet build -t:Install .\UnnamedProject\UnnamedProject.csproj -v:diag

+The hang goes away if I remove the `-v:diag` call or change our `<FastDeploy/>` MSBuild task, so that `BuildEngine.LogCustomEvent()` is no longer called.

 This repo requires a specific build of .NET 5 rtm:

 * Windows: [dotnet-sdk-5.0.100-rtm.20509.5-win-x64.exe](https://dotnetcli.azureedge.net/dotnet/Sdk/5.0.100-rtm.20509.5/dotnet-sdk-5.0.100-rtm.20509.5-win-x64.exe)